sszxt/sszxt/README.md

 My current interests include building with Large Language Models (LLMs), developing tooling and automation for developers, creating scalable web apps and APIs, and designing productivity systems and workflows.

-### Fun Facts
-- I believe `rm -rf` is not a debugging tool.
-- I debug in my sleep and somehow it works.

----

 ### Tech Stack

 <p align="left">